gillesdegottex/percivaltts/README.md

 in Merlin).

 Dealing with the numerous dependencies between the libraries and tools can also be a nightmare.
-I strongly suggest to use a package manager [conda](https://conda.io/docs/) or [miniconda](https://conda.io/miniconda.html) on top of the OS package manager.
+We strongly suggest to use a package manager [conda](https://conda.io/docs/) or [miniconda](https://conda.io/miniconda.html) on top of the OS package manager.
 Here are versions the are known to work using
 miniconda: